kodavatiSrikar/PerFeX-Personality-of-a-Facial-Expression/README.md

 ## Overview

-This work presents a model that identifies a person's personality traits given facial action units, and a large-scale standardized dataset of facial expressions in terms of action units.
-The project employes an iterative approach to train two models (Hybrid Attention model and 1D-CNN model) that let them predict personality traits based on the the action units.
+This work presents a model that identifies a person's personality traits given facial action units and a large-scale standardized dataset of facial expressions in terms of action units.
+The project employs an iterative training approach to train two models (a Hybrid Attention model and a 1D-CNN model) that predict personality traits based on the action units.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.
-The dataset can be generated using two models that are provided in the project.
+The dataset can be generated using two models provided in the project.

 ### Prerequisites